Skip to content

 When to Rebuild the Knowledge Base

-The KB should be rebuilt when your codebase changes significantly:
+Project context should be refreshed when your codebase changes significantly:

 Scenario Action